 In 2017, Kristiania University College and Westerdals Oslo ACT merged.
 From September 2019 The Norwegian College of Musical Theatre and The Norwegian University College of Dance also joined Kristiania.

 Kristiania University College’s social responsibility is to offer study programmes and courses at different levels of education that are adapted to people with different qualifications, abilities and opportunities.
 Kristiania will educate candidates who will provide society with expertise, for both public and private sectors.
 We aim to contribute research-based knowledge, competence and practical learning for innovation and value creation.

-Kristiania Professional College (KPC) is an integral part of Kristiania.
-KPC offers vocational programmes within the areas of design, communication and technology.
-It aims to provide practical, work-related and career-oriented programmes with a duration of 1-2 years.
+Kristiania Professional College (KPC) is an integral part of Kristiania. s with a duration of 1-2 years.

 Kristiania University College is a member of the European University Association.

 Kristiania University College is offering a fully funded PhD fellowship in Applied Information Technology for a fixed-term period of three (3) years beginning May 2024.
 During this time, the successful applicant will be employed at the School for ...